Coverage

 Goal:

-Secure and retain adequate and affordable health insurance coverage for all.
+Secure and retain adequate and affordable health insurance and strengthen the impact of government programs and services.

 Strategies: